 Hovering your finger in front of your third eye, which is the point of attention, can make it simpler for you to concentrate on that point just inside your head.
 You should hold your finger close enough to feel the hair on your forehead or brow, but you should avoid touching your skin.
 After a few moments of doing this, you can let go, maintain your concentration, and focus on the point.

-Now, here's something about meditation that all studies show: unless you're a very experienced meditator, your concentration, and focus, will migrate away from your breathing and that area, about an inch inside your skull, inside your brain, just behind your brow.
-You can lose your focus every 10 seconds, 20 seconds, or even 5 seconds.
+Unless you're a very experienced meditator, your concentration and focus will migrate away from your breathing and that area, about an inch inside your skull and brain, just behind your brow.
+You can lose focus every 10 seconds, 20 seconds, or even 5 seconds.

 However, for such a meditation practice to develop concentration and focus, you must constantly refocus on that specific area and your breath.
 Again, this is not frequently mentioned.
 People believe that if you meditate and are supposed to concentrate on your breath, and your mind wanders, you have failed the meditation.
 However, that is not the case.